Master of Arts (MA) in Applied Economics

 The MA in Applied Economics program is unique for its applied nature, providing students with strong economic and quantitative tools to analyze economic issues and problems.
 Since its inception in 2014, the program has grown rapidly, with more than 90 alumni.
 The program’s curriculum emphasizes data analysis and policy formulation, preparing graduates with the applied economics skills they need for impactful careers in both the public and private sectors.

 The program is also designed to serve as a stepping stone toward a Ph.D. in Economics or related fields.
-This is evidenced by the success of eleven graduates who gained admission to prestigious Ph.D. programs at universities like HEC Montreal, University of Ottawa, Concordia University, and the University of Manchester.
+This is evidenced by the success of 13 graduates who gained admission to prestigious Ph.D. programs at universities like HEC Montreal, University of Ottawa, Concordia University, and the University of Manchester.
 In terms of career placements, many of our graduates have found opportunities in the private sector and international organizations such as UN-ESCWA, UNDP, and the World Bank.

 One noteworthy achievement is the significant number of joint publications authored by MA in Applied Economics students and faculty members, resulting in 31 peer-reviewed articles published in Q1 and Q2 journals.